High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications: Experimental Verification

-Aiming to use the same method of comparison, the DAZZLER was provided with an array of specifically selected phases such that a dispersion polynomial wouldn’t be able to create (shown in the inset of figure \ref{fig:direct}).
-This was to show that the DAZZLER is capable of creating these arbitrary phase profiles and that it is possible to accurately predict the changes to pulse shape that result from DPC.
-The WIZZLER was used to record the initial and resultant pulses.
+Aiming to use the same method of comparison, the DAZZLER was provided with several arrays of specifically selected phases such that a dispersion polynomial wouldn’t be able to create, notably one that included a step function style shift in the phase (figure \ref{fig:stepphase}) and one that used a triangular wave function (figure \ref{fig:sawphase}).
+This was to show that the DAZZLER is capable of creating these arbitrary phase profiles and that it is possible to accurately predict the changes to the pulse shape that result from the DPC technique.
+The FROG was used to record the initial and resultant pulses.
+The WIZZLER was not included in this round of testing as it is limited to measuring pulses that are near-FTL while the shapes tested were significantly altered enough that the WIZZLER could not consistently measure them.
 The initial pulse spectrum and phase, as well as the specially adjusted phase array, were then used as inputs to the reconstruction algorithm.
-The results are plotted in figure \ref{fig:direct}.
-Again comparing the predicted pulse shape to each of the sampled pulses, the mean absolute error is $2.11\%$.
-It is worth noting that the WIZZLER is limited to measuring pulse shapes that are near-FTL (roughly seen as a FWHM that is 1.5 times FTL during testing, though this number was not thoroughly tested).
-However, the benchmarked algorithm used here has no such limitations and is capable of providing a pulse reconstruction on every shot regardless of shape or proximity to FTL.
+The resulting pulse shapes are plotted in figures \ref{fig:stepshape} and \ref{fig:sawshape}.
+Comparing the predicted pulse shape to each of the sampled pulses, the mean absolute error is $10.8\%$ and $6.18\%$ for the step function and triangular wave, respectively.

+The measured and theoretical spectral phase were also compared to see how accurately the DAZZLER is able to reconstruct a requested phase array.
+The mean absolute error was below 0.5 radian for both the step function and triangular wave shapes.
+However, it is qualitatively clear that there is a wavelength shift between the major features in the theoretical (requested) phase and the measured phase.
+This is most obvious in the step function, where the requested step was centered at 800 nm, while the measured step occurred around roughly 790 nm.
+A similar shift was seen for all of the phase shapes that were tested.
+The source of this shift has not yet been identified, but it is believed to be related to instrument settings and not inherently an effect of the DPC technique.

+Similarly, the spectrum of the laser was affected by the pulse shaping.
+The spectrum used for all the theoretical pulses was the one measured for the laser at best compression during laser start-up the same day as the measured data was taken.
+The large departures from this initial spectrum were verified with an external spectrometer and thus are actual physical effects, not measurement or algorithmic reconstruction errors.
+These departures occur at the same wavelengths that major changes to the phase happen.
+More significant phase changes, such as were created using the DPC technique and seen in figures \ref{fig:stepspec} and \ref{fig:sawspec}, resulted in more significant spectrum changes compared to the more gentle phase changes seen with dispersion based pulse shaping (see figure \ref{fig:disper}).
+The differences between the expected and measured spectra in combination with the wavelength shift in the phase explain the error in the DPC pulse shape.